edutomesco/identity-bloock-docu/README.md

 > The most important thing to keep in mind is that **the revocation will only be effective** at the moment the [Issuer's state is transacted on the blockchain](#state-transition).
 So, the effectiveness of the revocation will be marked by the [interval you have defined in the Issuer](#issuer-intervals).

 ### The Holder
 The Holder or the user receiving credentials.
-It is an identity and therefore has its own public [DID](#decentralized-identifiers-(DIDs)).
+It is an identity and therefore has its own public [DID](#decentralized-identifiers).
 It is important that the Holder is of the same topology as the Issuer that will issue the credential.
 Currently we only accept [did:polygonid](#did:polygonid) issuers and holders.

 For example.